raimohanska/harmaja/README.md

 Install from NPM `npm install harmaja` or `yarn add harmaja`.

-Tweat your tsconfig.json for the custom JSX factory.
+Tweak your tsconfig.json for the custom JSX factory.

 ```json
 {